 CEDA Debate teaches you problem solving, critical thinking, research skills and information filtering.
 Of course, you can use it to become more persuasive through rebuttals, more insightful through cross-ex, more reflective through evaluating evidence or to quality for the NDT.
 However, it can also be a tool for activism, scholarship and finding your voice in the community.

-HOW IT ALL BEGAN In the mid-1990s, Jacob Weigler was a first-year student who had debated policy in high school and wished to continue in college.
+HOW IT ALL BEGAN: In the mid-1990s, Jacob Weigler was a first-year student who had debated policy in high school and wished to continue in college.
 When Jake came to NYU, there was no team.
-Pamela Stepp, then director at Cornell University, directed him to someone who could help start one, a former nationally-ranked debater of hers who worked for a UN NGO, Will Baker.
+Pamela Stepp, then director at Cornell University, directed him to someone who could help start one, a former nationally-ranked debater of hers who worked for a UN NGO, Will Baker who had previously coached policy and individual events for Cornell University, Columbia University and Queens College.
 Baker agreed to serve as the team’s first coach and they joined together to form the NYU debate team.
 Jake wrote a constitution and established a budget.
-He recruited new novices (Vik Keenan and Justine Daniels being the first) to serve as officers and travel.
+He recruited new novices (Vik Keenan, Ellen Hogarty and Justine Daniels being the first) to serve as officers and travel.